JadeGu/my_website/README.md

 **bold**

 Hello world, can I get a job?
+Shall I?